xrisjc/Emme/README.md

 There are no official releases of Emme right now.
 The only way to get Emme is to clone this repository and build with Visual Studio 2015.

-Emme free software and is release under the MIT license.
+Emme free software and is release under the GPL 3.0 license.

 ## Resources
 * [Data Structures in the Andrew Text Editor](http://www.cs.cmu.edu/~wjh/papers/byte.html) by Wilfred Hansen.